In Praise of Sports

-My great-grandfather John Abercrombie Merritt is in the center of this photo from about 120 years ago.
-I carry his name.
-He lived in Pensacola Florida and always attended the World Series, if possible.
+My great-grandfather John Abercrombie Merritt, after who I am named, lived in Pensacola Florida and always attended the World Series, if possible.
 This led to his wife becoming a Yankees fan because the shopping was better in New York than other turn-of-the-century baseball cities.
 She transferred that affiliation to me when I was about 8 years old, watching her favorite player Yogi Berra and the gang on black and white small screen in her living room.

 Sometimes I find myself feeling defensive among friends who dislike sports.
 I understand how weariness of the endless and epic Yang imbalances of our time can lead to this position, and how the spectacle of big-time sports can seem to be out of balance with the rest of life’s priorities.

 My take on this is that modern sports, both participatory and viewing, fill a vital role in our subconscious experience.
 For millennia the human autonomic nervous system has evolved, and been molded by circumstances, to perform as hunter-gatherer-protector.
 The sympathetic branch of the autonomic nervous system, the Yang Principle, has existed to mobilize with daytime alertness, to solve complex threatening situations, and to experience the satisfaction of victory via hard-fought struggle.
 Now, in just the last 100 years, the human system finds itself in a far different world, in which the challenges are muted at best.
 At worst, a creature who is biologically designed for active engagement lives a life confined to traffic jams, cubicles, medications and nighttime TV.
 The situation has been depicted in many entertainment media making comedy or tragedy out of the futility and alienation of the modern office existence.
 Falling Down, with Michael Douglas, is one of many in the genre.